Description

 Applying this definition to our asset in some examples:

-• The ratio of annual return and downside deviation over 5 years of US sectors worst US sectors is 0.37, which is lower, thus worse compared to the benchmark SPY (0.96) in the same period.
+• The excess return divided by the downside deviation over 5 years of US sectors worst US sectors is 0.39, which is smaller, thus worse compared to the benchmark SPY (0.98) in the same period.

 Ulcer: